 Data Used in Assessments

 Validated water quality monitoring data are provided by the WPP monitoring program (WPP Monitoring Data).
 Additionally, quality-assured data are provided from watershed associations and other outside groups (External Data Submittals).
-These data, along with other state and federal agency data, are used by the WPP to assess and report on the state’s surface water quality conditions.
+WPP uses these data, along with other state and federal agency data, to assess and report on surface water quality conditions in Massachusetts.

 Assessment and Listing Methodology

-The Massachusetts Consolidated Assessment and Listing Methodology (CALM) Guidance Manual (see Additional Resources below) describes how data are used to assess surface water quality conditions, and the process used to identify causes and sources of impairment.
-It also describes the categorization of the assessed waters as to whether they meet designated uses.
+The Massachusetts Consolidated Assessment and Listing Methodology (CALM) Guidance Manual (see Additional Resources below) describes how data are used to assess surface water quality conditions, and the process used to identify causes (e.g., “pollutants”) and sources of impairment.
+The CALM Guidance Manual also describes the categorization of the assessed waters as to whether they meet designated uses established in the Massachusetts Surface Water Quality Standards (314 CMR 4.00).
 Waters that are impaired for one or more uses due to pollutant(s) are listed on the 303(d) “List of Impaired Waters” (“303(d) List”).

-The CWA requires states to submit reports on the designated-use-support status of their water bodies every 2 years.
-These "Integrated List of Waters" reports (IR) combine the CWA reporting requirements of sections 305(b) (“Summary of Water Quality”) and the 303(d) List.
-Category 5 of the IR is assigned to the surface waters on the 303(d) List that require restoration using cleanup plans, or Total Maximum Daily Loads (TMDL).
-The 303(d) List is subject to public review and comment and must be approved by the US Environmental Protection Agency.
+The CWA requires states to submit reports on the designated use attainment status of their water bodies every two years.
+These "Integrated List of Waters" reports (IRs) combine the CWA reporting requirements of sections 305(b) (“Summary of Water Quality”) and the 303(d) List.
+Category 5 of the IR is assigned to surface waters on the 303(d) List that are impaired and require restoration plans, such as Total Maximum Daily Loads (TMDLs).
+The 303(d) List is subject to public review and comment and must be approved by USEPA.

 2022 Consolidated Assessment and Listing Methodology Guidance